adityapentyala/Gilhari-Retail-AWS-Python/README.md

 # Retail Management System using Apache Kafka Streaming Service with Gilhari

+## About Gilhari
+This project uses Gilhari microservice framework to exchange JSON data with relational databases.
+Gilhari is a product of Software Tree, LLC.
+GilhariTM is a microservice framework to provide persistence for JSON objects in relational databases.
+Available in a Docker image, it is configurable as per an app-specific object and relational models.
+Gilhari exposes a REST (REpresentational State Transfer) interface to provide APIs (POST, GET, PUT, DELETE…) for CRUD (Create, Retrieve, Update, and Delete) operations on the app-specific JSON objects.
+You may get more information about Gilhari and its SDK at https://www.softwaretree.com.

+## About the Project
-This is a case-based example of how to use the Gilhari microservice framework to transfer json data from an Apache Kafka streaming server to a PostgreSQL database.
+This is a case-based example of how to use the Gilhari microservice framework to transfer json data from an Apache Kafka streaming server to a PostgreSQL/MySQL/SQLite database.
 * This project simulates a retail business in which 3 types of data - Employee data (as hires), Sales data (as sales transactions), and Inventory data (as shipment transactions) are being continuously generated.
 * 3 tables exist in the database to record such information:
     1. Employee